 In the late 1700s, a massive revival broke out across Britain and the United States in which more than 100,000 people saw their lives changed in a monumental move of the Spirit of God.
 John Wesley’s Methodist system of small groups, circuit riders, societies, and lay leadership was foundational to...

+Attendees of Wesley Studies Symposium: Use your code to download your copy of The Class Meeting here.
 In The Class Meeting, Kevin Watson pulls a play from the playbook of John Wesley and brings it to life for today’s Church.
-"Because most small groups are built around curricular study resources, people rarely get down to the real substance of what small groups are all about: transformation, or...
+"Because most small groups are built around curricular study resources, people...

 There is an urgent need with in the life of the church to get back to the core of our faith.
 In response to the spread and acclaim of Dr. Timothy Tennent’s recent book, This We Believe: Meditations on the Apostles’ Creed, Seedbed is pleased to present J.D.Walt’s CREED: A...